flexie/eas-4803-8803-ccs/docs/Assignments/Exercise2.md

 d_{NMO}(t_0,h) = d(\tau(t_0,h),h)
 $

-You can use the function `nmo` omplement later for this for this.
+You can use the function `nmo` implemented below for this exercise.